Economy:Projections

 Projected Growth Rate by Entry-Level Education

-Occupations that require a master's degree are projected to be the fastest-growing set of occupations, followed by associate's degree occupations, and bachelor's degree occupations.
+Occupations that require a master's degree are projected to be the fastest-growing set of occupations, followed by associate's degree occupations, and doctoral or professional degree occupations.

-All areas of Oregon are expected to add jobs between 2022 and 2032.
-The two areas projected to grow faster than Oregon's rate of 10% are the Portland tri-county area (12%) and Central Oregon (11%).
-The Columbia Basin (7%), Eastern Six counties (7%) and Southwestern Oregon (6%) will grow the slowest.
+All areas of Oregon are expected to add jobs between 2023 and 2033.
+The two areas projected to grow faster than Oregon's rate of 8% are Central Oregon (9%) and the Portland Tri-County area (9%).
+Southwestern Oregon (5%) is projected to grow the slowest.